spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/install-vertex/integrate-the-acp-connector-module-for-tax-calculation.md

 ---
-title: Integrate ACP connector module for tax calculation
+title: Integrate the ACP connector module for tax calculation
-description: Find out how to integrate connector module for tax calculation
+description: Find out how to integrate the connector module for tax calculation
 draft: true
 last_updated: Jan 10, 2024
 template: howto-guide-template